Inward Glance

 Step 1 · Start with yourself

-Before you fill in any section of the app, spend 20–30 minutes answering these questions honestly.
+Before you fill in any section of the app, consider answering these questions honestly.
 Write in a notes app, on paper, or in the Day Notes field in the Today tab.
 Don't edit yourself — just write.

 Reflection prompts